 Figure 1.9 Cross section of a Si strip detector built on lightly P-doped (n-) silicon bulk material.
 Strips are highly B-doped (p+) and the backside is highly P-doped (n+) (Christian W. Fabjan, 2020).

-Another imaging detector architecture is represented by the “hybrid pixel” structure (Fig.1.7).
+Another imaging detector architecture is represented by the “pixel” structure (Fig.1.7).
 Here a pixelated semiconductor sensor is connected directly with a silicon readout chip with numerous solder particle array, thus, each sensor pixel is connected to a channel of readout electronics on the chip.
 Such design allows to acquire direct X-ray detection from each individual pixel creating a whole radiation image (David Pennicard, 2017).
 The hybrid pixel detector structure is of particular concern, because since the readout chip and sensor are separate, the sensor material can be freely chosen from the available range of valid semiconductor materials.
 It allows us to subsequently focus on commonly used inorganic semiconductors for the sensor pixel array relying on the same detector architecture (Christian W. Fabjan, 2020), (David Pennicard, 2017).